 That’s not all!
 If you have bladder control issues, menopausal symptoms, or even weight gain, let us know.
-At Women’s Excellence, we offer a variety of services to our patients and we will be able to address these issues at your annual exam and determine your plan of care.
-For a full list of services, see below.
+At Women’s Excellence, we offer a variety of services to our patients and we are able to address these issues at your annual exam and determine your plan of care.

-At an annual exam, a woman should expect to undergo a Pap smear.
-This is a test conducted to check for Cervical Cancer and other such concerns.
-Women should plan on having a Pap smear at least once every three years and on an annual basis if she is older, or has ever tested positive for HPV.
-The Pap smear consists of a simple swab of the cervix and vaginal area.
-The swab is then used to look for any abnormal cellular growth that could be an indication of pre-cancerous growths.
+At an annual exam, a woman should expect to undergo a pap smear.
+This is a test conducted to check for cervical cancer and other such concerns.
+Women should plan on having a pap smear at least once every three years and on an annual basis if she is older, or has ever tested positive for HPV.
+The pap smear consists of a simple swab of the cervix and vaginal area.
+The swab is used to look for any abnormal cellular growth that could be an indication of pre-cancerous growths.
 The procedure is painless, and it is usually complete in a matter of minutes.

-Finally, an annual Gynecology visit is the perfect time to discuss birth control options.
-There are many options when it comes to birth control.
-There are pills that can be taken daily, patches that can be replaced weekly, rings that can be inserted monthly and shots that last for several months.
-In addition, women can choose more permanent options such as IUDs or sterilization if a woman’s situation warrants longer lasting birth control protection.
+Finally, an annual gynecology visit is the perfect time to discuss birth control options.
+There are pills that can be taken daily, patches that can be replaced weekly, rings that can be inserted monthly, and shots that last for several months.
+In addition, women can choose more permanent options such as IUDs or sterilization if a woman’s situation warrants longer-lasting birth control protection.
 The right choice for any given women is based on many things, including her desire to have children in the future and her current state of health.
 Having an open, honest discussion with one of our gynecologists is the best way to determine the best birth control option.